Home Uses

 Additional Considerations

 For some people, a salt room may offer a calming and soothing environment, which can help in reducing stress levels.
-However, there are some potential negatives that you should consider:
+However, factors such as comfort, possible side effects, and medical history should be considered.
+Some potential negatives that you should consider:

 • Claustrophobia – individuals with claustrophobia or a fear of confined spaces might not find it comfortable.